pynklynn/notific8/README.md

 The styles are written in Scss format and available in the `src/sass` directory.
 Development will continue in Scss only - please do not open issues or pull requests to change the default style format.
 Contributions containing styles must be in Scss format.

 The grunt task `alternate-styles` will create versions of the code in Sass format, Less, and Stylus.
 These files are not generated automatically.

+## Bug Reports

+When filing a bug report, please be sure to include enough detail to reproduce the error including (but not limited to):

+* Browsers where the bug occurs including version numbers
+* Frameworks being used on site (both JavaScript and CSS) that is making use of notific8
+* Screenshots for visual bugs
+* Console output including line numbers

 ## Contributing